Last Updated: September 1, 2021

 Before I launched Ecomsay, I used to be a freelancer and Payoneer was necessary for me to receive the money from platforms like Upwork, Fiverr, etc.

-Why it’s necessary for me?
+Why is it necessary for me?

 It is necessary for me, not just for me but for many Pakistani freelancers because we can’t use PayPal here.